SteeltoeOSS/Steeltoe/src/SteelToe.CloudFoundry.Connector.Redis/README.md

 ﻿# CloudFoundry .NET Redis Connector

-This project contain a SteelToe Connector for Redis.
+This project contains a SteelToe Connector for Redis.
 This connector simplifies using [RedisCache](https://github.com/aspnet/Caching/tree/dev/src/Microsoft.Extensions.Caching.Redis) in an application running on CloudFoundry.

 ## Provider Package Name and Feeds